microwavedcola1/mango-twap-v3/README.md

 MANGO_ACCOUNT= mango account public key
 GROUP= devnet.2 (for testing) or mainnet.1
 RPC_URL= devnet or mainnet RPC URL
-WALLET_PK= base58 encoded private key for wallet (can be exported from phantom)
+PRIVATE_KEY_BASE58= base58 encoded private key for wallet (can be exported from phantom), can also be the delegate's private key
 ```

 ```